 Gerrymandering, in U.S. politics, the practice of drawing the boundaries of electoral districts in a way that gives one political party an unfair advantage over its rivals (political or partisan gerrymandering) or that dilutes the voting power of members of ethnic or linguistic minority groups (racial gerrymandering).
 The term is derived from the name of Gov. Elbridge Gerry of Massachusetts, whose administration enacted a law in 1812 defining new state senatorial districts.

 The effects are pretty clear in our country.
-Here you will be able to see the effects of resizing and redrawing that could change and swing the voting criteria.
-Now this website is heavy on statistical analysis and has some pretty fancy algorithms but if you spend enough time with it you may be able to understand the effects it has on the political spectrum and we can make some assumptions based on the redrawing the “swing” that would occur.
+Here you will be able to see how resizing and redrawing could change and swing the voting criteria in any district.
+Now this website is heavy on statistical analysis and has some pretty fancy algorithms, but if you spend enough time you may be able to understand the effects it has on the political spectrum and make some assumptions based on the redrawing “swing” that would occur.

 Several years ago in Antigua, Guatemala.
 My father, brother and myself decided to ride a difficult trail in the Water Volcano roughly 30 minutes from the old capital of Guatemala.
 The views were fantastic and the day beautiful.
 The country of Guatemala is a gorgeous place full of vibrant rain forests teeming with all sorts of wild life.
 The kind of creatures you see only on television.